BigNocciolino/stolen-ftp/README.md

 ```

 This line will run the script at the 5 AM on Monday and Saturday of every week
+For help with cron schedule check out this [site](https://crontab.guru/);

 ## Features

 - Super fast, (thanks wget)
 - Run a script that only detects the folder saved with a date format and deletes the oldest
 - Log download time in a csv file, for performance logging (just for fun)
-- All info are logged in a text file
+- All the logs are flushed into a log file (valid for a day)

 # TODO

 - [ ] Add the log path to te config
 - [ ] Better csv file logging
-- [ ] Create log file for each backup
+- [x] Create log file for each backup day
 - [ ] Automatically delete  old logs